Home

 Witness Post: David Lee Bollinger

-The guy had that way with musical notes: he could play with them on the piano, make them linger a little bit longer, put extra emphasis on a beat.
-His syncopation let us know that he owned it.
+The guy just had that way with musical notes: he could play with them on the piano, make them linger a little bit longer, put extra emphasis on a beat.
+His style and syncopation let the audience know that he owned it.
 From the first time we met him at Cathedral School, David was a musician.
 The way he walked, slowly, with his own tempo.
-The way he smiled, with glee.
-The way he listened, intently.
+The way he smiled and chuckled, with glee.
+The way he listened, so intently.

 The musical brain trust at the Catholic School in those years was bi-polar.
 On one side was the tone-deaf music teacher, Sister Arnold.
-When the classes drifted toward drudgery, which they always did, David reminded the good nun that he could accompany her, while she waved her hands and urged the cherubs to sing with the beat.
-On the other side was a musical genius: Robert Twynham, the recently hired musical director and choir master of the Cathedral’s men and boys choir.
-He was another character all together: deaf in one ear and blind in one eye, Mr. Twynham was a song writer, an organist and a strict task master.
+She had been in my mother’s class at Notre Dame Prep, and showed her age.
+When the music classes drifted toward drudgery, which they always did, David reminded the good CCND nun that he could accompany her on the piano.
+Meanwhile she waved her hands and urged the cherubs to sing with the beat.
+On the other side of that brain was a musical genius: Mr. Robert Twynham, the recently hired musical director and choir master of the Cathedral’s men and boys choir.
+Twynham was an organist from Brooklyn, New York, and another character all together: deaf in one ear and blind in one eye, Mr. Twynham was a song writer, a musician and a strict task master.
 Having perfect pitch, Twynham could detect a sour note from a mile away.
-Unintimidated by Twynham, David said singing for him was “no sweat.”
+His one eye glare was all you needed after a miscue to feel inferior.
+Unintimidated by Twynham, David Bollinger said singing in the soprano section was “no sweat.”
 Music was just a matter of pitch, volume and range.
-David heard things the rest of us missed, as he soared beyond us.
+David heard things the rest of us missed, as he soared above and beyond us.

 B choir

 After lots of practice and Social Security reviews, we receive FBI clearances and took the bus to the National Cathedral in Washington, DC.
-David was one of the soprano soloists, so he stood front and center.
+David was one of the soprano soloists that day, so he stood front and center.
 He mentioned craning his neck for a bird’s-eye-view of the President, the bride, and the pageantry.
 The wedding was a public affair, drawing 55 million television viewers, and pictures of the wedding were featured on the cover of Life magazine.
-Our parents told us that dignitaries were asked for comments as they hit the exits.
-Everett Dirkson, the Senate Minority Leader, said to a reporter as he left the Cathedral, “The choir sounded like angels!”
+Our parents told us that dignitaries were asked by journalists for comments as they hit the exits.
+Everett Dirkson, the Senate Minority Leader at the time, said to a reporter as he left the Cathedral, “The choir sounded like angels!”

 Johnson wedding 2

-The Cathedral Choir boys rehearsed several times a week and practiced with the men on Thursday nights.
-The evening practices started in the choir room and ended in the loft at the back of the Cathedral, from which the echo of a chord or a laugh lingered for seven seconds.
+The Cathedral choir boys rehearsed several times a week and practiced with the men on Thursday nights.
+The evening practices started in the choir room and ended in the loft at the back of the Cathedral, from which the echo of an organ chord or a random laugh lingered for seven seconds.
 We ended most hymns with a full descant, after which Mr. Twynham would say, “That was good, now let’s do it again.”

-David’s father, Michael Bollinger Sr., would be there promptly to pick up his son, before the boys got enmeshed in the weekly rumble on the Cathedral lawn.
+David’s father, Michael Bollinger Sr., would be there promptly to pick up his sons, before the boys got enmeshed in the weekly rumble on the Cathedral lawn.
 The choirboys claimed it helped them to “let off steam.”
-David, sounding like the Kinks, said that he did not participate because he was a lover not a fighter.
-He wanted to protect his hands.
-He overcame his penchant for passivity soon enough; in a few years he was ready to roll with his fellow Dons.
+David, sounding like the Kinks or Michael Jackson, said that he did not participate in the rumbles because he was a lover not a fighter.
+He wanted to protect his hands for the keyboard.
+He would overcome his penchant for passivity soon enough; in a few years he was ready to roll with his fellow Dons.

-The Bollinger’s were a family whose members were exceptionally good with their hands.
-Michael Bollinger, Sr. founded a roofing company in Baltimore whose business took off with the housing boom of the 1950’s, 60’s and ’70’s.
+The Bollinger’s were a family whose many members were exceptionally good with their hands.
+Michael Bollinger, Sr. founded a roofing company in Baltimore in 1936.
+The family business took off after the war with the housing boom of the 1950s, ’60s and ’70s.
 Many of the family members joined their father in the business.
-David was the eldest child of Michael Bollinger’s the second marriage.
-Born nine months after his dad married Cecilia Curley, David hypothesized, “I was conceived on my parents’ honeymoon.”
-He developed the hand skills from his family and Dave would work with wood, paint, words, and notes for the rest of his life.
+There were two families, the first was a marriage to Margaret Cadden.
+They had 6 children: three sons and three daughters.
+Tim Bollinger was the last child from the first marriage, before Margaret died.
+Tim sang in the Cathedral choir.
+David was the eldest child of Michael Bollinger’s second marriage.
+Born nine months after his dad married Cecilia Curley, David calculated, “I was conceived on my parents’ honeymoon!”
+There were eight siblings who arrived after him.
+He may have developed the hand skills from his family; however it was David by himself who would work with words, paint, ebony, ivory and notes for the rest of his life.

 In elementary school David was very popular with the girls.
 He always seemed to have a girlfriend hanging on his arm.
 He said that he could easily talk with the girls because he was from a large family.
 As one of 15 kids, he had six sisters on whom to practice, but it may have been because their Lake Avenue home had but one kids bathroom that he became the persuasive, smooth talker that he was.
 In the Bollinger household those verbal qualities were a necessity, not a luxury.